cslotboom/planesections/README.md

 A lightweight finite element beam bending library built on libraries like [PyNite](https://github.com/JWock82/PyNite) and [OpenSeesPy](https://github.com/zhuminjie/OpenSeesPy).
 The goal of PlaneSections is to make easy-to-use beam anayses, which can be used to quickly document structural calculations.
-**Note, results are only stored at nodes specified by the user - all intermediate values in plots are linearly interpolated**

 **NOTE:**
 Units for force and length must be applied to the beam in a [consistent unit base for FEM](https://femci.gsfc.nasa.gov/units/index.html).
 PlaneSections has been design with Metric units in mind in terms of scaling diagrams.
 For those using imperial units, results will work with a consitent unit basis, but the scale of the digrams may be off.

+PlaneSections is a FEM solver!
+Results are only stored at nodes specified by the user - all intermediate values in plots are linearly interpolated.

 ## Contents
 * [Installation](https://github.com/cslotboom/planesections#Installation)